Ruby-throated Hummingbirds: How to Attract Them

 Hi Gang,

-I am excited to share that the Bergen-Passaic Chapter of the Native Plant Society of NJ has asked me to present my program, “How to Create a No-Fuss Wildlife Pond” via ZOOM.
+The Bergen-Passaic Chapter of the Native Plant Society of NJ had me present my program, “How to Create a No-Fuss Wildlife Pond” via ZOOM this past week.
 This program is packed with lots of tips on what not to do, sparing you mountains of aggravation and frustration.
 It also includes many tips on exactly what works to attract more wildlife than you imagined possible.
 Details follow.

-Members and non-members are welcome!
+Members and non-members were welcome!
 But if you are not a member of the Native Plant Society of NJ, you are missing great opportunities and learning experiences galore!!!
 It is easy to join and support this great group.
 To join or renew your membership in the Native Plant Society of NJ, click HERE.

 The Bergen-Passaic Chapter